-The most common mixed-use buildings are multi-tenant and host both residential and commercial renters.
+The most common mixed-use buildings are constructed for multiple tenants and host both residential and commercial renters.
 For example, a building might dedicate its first floor to a business like a coffee shop or grocery store while renting out rooms on the upper floors to residential tenants.
 Mixed-use buildings can contain everything from co-working spaces to doctors’ offices.

 Examples of mixed-use buildings

 Crown Sydney, a 75-story skyscraper in Barangaroo, Australia, is a perfect example of what a mixed-use residential building can be.
 By virtue of its size, Crown Sydney hosts multiple businesses, including cafes and a hotel, in addition to a suite of luxury apartments.

 Another prominent mixed land use example is 35 Hudson Yards, the fifth-tallest apartment building in the dense city of New York.
 In addition to restaurants, 35 Hudson Yards hosts a multistory Equinox Fitness — and its apartment residents receive a complimentary two-year membership!